 1. Through an ssh connection, log into the system admin controller (SAC) as the root user, and then log into the service node as the root user.

 The example in this procedure assumes that you want to configure service0 as an NFS server.

 '''

 ssh mycluster

 root@sac # ssh service1

 root@service1 #

 '''

-2. Retrieve the name of the root device.
+2. Type the following command to retrieve the name of the root device: